 Particulars of Employees

-The particulars relating to the conservation of energy technology absorption andforeign exchange earnings and outgo as required under Section 134(3)(m) ofthe Act are given in Annexure - IV attached hereto and forming part of this Report.
+The particulars relating to the conservation of energy technology absorption andforeign exchange earnings and outgo as required under Section 134(3)(m) of the Act aregiven in Annexure II attached hereto and forms part of this Report.

 Key Managerial Personnel

-The Board met 4 (four) times during the financial year under reviewthe details of which are given in the Corporate Governance Report attached to this Report.
+The Board met 7 (seven) times during the Financial Year under review the details ofwhich are given in the Corporate Governance Report attached to this Report.

 Committees of the Board

-The Company has in place a Whistleblower Policy to deal withunethical behavior victimisation fraud and other grievances or concerns if any.
+The Company has in place a Vigil Mechanism / WhistleBlower Policy to deal withunethical behavior victimisation fraud and other grievances or concerns if any.
 Theaforementioned whistleblower policy is available on the Companys website at thefollowing web-link: https://chini.com/sustainability/governance/policies/

 Policy on Selection and Remuneration of Directors